Transition

 Blanc Noir artists discuss the themes of the show - Free admission

 Blanc Noir audio by Gary O'Connor with Roger Huddle, Don Letts, Barry 'Scratchy' Myers and Lowell 'Spirit' Grant.
-Click here to find out more listen to a sample and download the full audio.

-Blanc Noir was devised by artists Stephen Davids and Cathy Lomax to investigate the significant contribution that the Afro-Caribbean diaspora has made to contemporary British culture.
+was devised by artists Stephen Davids and Cathy Lomax to investigate the significant contribution that the Afro-Caribbean diaspora has made to contemporary British culture.
 It examines the way that in Britain this culture, rather than being seen as an exotic enclave of otherness is becoming intrinsically meshed within the mainstream.

 Blanc Noir features a mixed group of artists who map this process in a counter-intuitive and highly personal way by both overturning and celebrating stereotypes from Sarah Doyle's MySpace girls with rap star monikers to Cathy Lomax's Afro paintings to Gary O'Connor's Rock Against Racism inspired audio.